Are you seeing the 502 bad gateway error on your WordPress site?

-If all above-mentioned troubleshooting steps failed, then it is likely an issue with your hosting server.
+If all the troubleshooting steps above didn’t work, then it is likely an issue with your hosting server.

-You need to contact your hosting provider’s support team and let them know the issue.
+You will need to contact your hosting provider’s support team and let them know about the issue.
 You can also mention all the troubleshooting steps you have taken.

-All good WordPress hosting companies will be able to quickly fix the issue if it is caused by a server misconfiguration.
+All good WordPress hosting companies will be able to quickly fix the issue if it was caused by a server misconfiguration.

-That’s all.
 We hope this article helped you learn how to fix the 502 bad gateway error in WordPress.
-You may also want to see our complete WordPress troubleshooting guide for step by step instructions on fixing your WordPress issues.
+You may also want to see our complete WordPress troubleshooting guide and our expert picks for the best email marketing services to grow your website.